An engineer by education, Fitzgerald is a part-time writer with interests in history, science, politics, geography, literature, and poetry.

 While at first glance this does sound more democratic, the reality is that most of the people in the nation concentrate in cities; therefore giving cities an outsized influence on presidential elections allowing candidates to summarily ignore the interests of the more rural population.
 The existing electoral college does not ignore the urban voters as ultimately the popular vote—within each state—can overcome any rural minority.

 However, the existing system does balance elections to allow more rural voters greater influence.
 A nationwide popular vote would effectively obliterate any rural influence and also any small state influence.
-Not only would large states have an outsized advantage, actually cities would dominate.
+Not only would large states have an outsized advantage, actual cities would dominate.
 Since urban voters would all pool their voters together, policies that favor urban voters would outperform at the ballot box over any rural policies as these could be safely ignored.8

 Under the current system, even states with large cities still have to contend within their states with their rural voters; it is possible that the rural voters could from time to time out vote the urban voters and send their preferred electors.
 However, under a nationwide popular vote, the cities could effectively out vote and enforce urban interests over rural interests.